sbcharr/wal-demo/README.md

 foo=bar
 > exit
 ```
+Run the program again and issue command `get foo`, you should see the value on the screen.
+This mimics the recovery from a crash or system failure.

 ### Key Concepts Covered
 * WAL Fundamentals: Always write to the log before updating in-memory structures.